Summer fun for water-loving families

 Share the water adventures you loved most as a kid and discover new ones while making family memories.

-Water-based things to do in Ontario this summer
+Here's a list of water-based things to do in Ontario this summer.

 Lakefront family resorts

 Looking for a one-stop-shop summer vacation with something for everyone in the family?

 Resorts of Ontario features a great selection of waterfront resorts, cottages and lodges that cater to families with stay-and-play focused packages.
 With a host of onsite activities and programs geared for kids, parents can look forward to some illusive chill time.